tppham94/Kakuro/README.md

 # Kakuro
 Single Player logic puzzle game that referred to as a mathematical transliteration of the crossword

+## Language of Programming
+Java and Swing GUI widget toolkit

 ## Team Member of PJ-C
 * Bryan Chen
 * Ivan Ivachenko